msm17b019/devops-to-mlops/docs/basics/concepts.md

 F1 = 2 × (0.80 × 0.67) / (0.80 + 0.67) = approx 0.729 = approx 72.9 %

-F1 score is like a refree between precision and recall - it won't let you win unless you are good at both.
+F1 score is like a referee between precision and recall - it won't let you win unless you are good at both.